sassoftware/esp-kubernetes/esp-cloud/oauth2/README.md

 The following instructions create the connection to the uaa server, create a application service, and create a user.

-Set up the connection to the UAA server (assuming you are using the default UAA username and credentials of 'uaaUSER' 'uaaPASS'):
+Set up the connection to the UAA server (assuming you are using the default UAA username and credentials of 'uaaUSER' and 'uaaPASS'):
 ```
 uaac target https://<domain>.com/uaa --skip-ssl-validation
 uaac token client get uaaUSER -s uaaPASS